Halophile: Genomic and proteomic signature

 The comparative genomic and proteomic analysis showed distinct molecular signatures exist for the environmental adaptation of halophiles.
 At the protein level, the halophilic species are characterized by low hydrophobicity, an overrepresentation of acidic residues, underrepresentation of Cys, lower propensities for helix formation, and higher propensities for coil structure.
 The core of these proteins is less hydrophobic, such as DHFR, that was found to have narrower β-strands.

+In one study, the net charges (at pH 7.4) of the ribosomal proteins (r-proteins) that comprise the S10-spc cluster were observed to have an inverse relationship with the halophilicity/halotolerance levels in both bacteria and archaea.
 At the DNA level, the halophiles exhibit distinct dinucleotide and codon usage.

 Examples

 Halobacteriaceae is a family that includes a large part of halophilic archaea.
 The genus Halobacterium under it has a high tolerance for elevated levels of salinity.
 Some species of halobacteria have acidic proteins that resist the denaturing effects of salts.
 Halococcus is another genus of the family Halobacteriaceae.

 Some hypersaline lakes are habitat to numerous families of halophiles.
 For example, the Makgadikgadi Pans in Botswana form a vast, seasonal, high-salinity water body that manifests halophilic species within the diatom genus Nitzschia in the family Bacillariaceae, as well as species within the genus Lovenula in the family Diaptomidae.
 Owens Lake in California also contains a large population of the halophilic bacterium Halobacterium halobium.

 Wallemia ichthyophaga is a basidiomycetous fungus, which requires at least 1.5 M sodium chloride for in vitro growth, and it thrives even in media saturated with salt.
 Obligate requirement for salt is an exception in fungi.
 Even species that can tolerate salt concentrations close to saturation (for example Hortaea werneckii) in almost all cases grow well in standard microbiological media without the addition of salt.

 The fermentation of salty foods (such as soy sauce, Chinese fermented beans, salted cod, salted anchovies, sauerkraut, etc.) often involves halophiles as either essential ingredients or accidental contaminants.
 One example is Chromohalobacter beijerinckii, found in salted beans preserved in brine and in salted herring.
 Tetragenococcus halophilus is found in salted anchovies and soy sauce.

 Artemia is a ubiquitous genus of small halophilic crustaceans living in salt lakes (such as Great Salt Lake) and solar salterns that can exist in water approaching the precipitation point of NaCl (340 g/L) and can withstand strong osmotic shocks due to its mitigating strategies for fluctuating salinity levels, such as its unique larval salt gland and osmoregulatory capacity.

-North Ronaldsay sheep are a breed of sheep originating from Orkney, Scotland.
-They have limited access to freshwater sources on the island and their only food source is seaweed.
-They have adapted to handle salt concentrations that would kill other breeds of sheep.